Summit Primary Care

 You could have high cholesterol levels in your blood without being aware there's anything wrong.
-Fortunately, a simple blood test at one of Summit Primary Care's offices in Denver, Colorado Springs, and Pueblo, Colorado, can identify whether your cholesterol levels are too high.
+Fortunately, a simple blood test at one of Summit Primary Care's offices in Denver, Colorado Springs, La Junta, and Pueblo, Colorado, can identify whether your cholesterol levels are too high.
 High cholesterol can lead to life-threatening emergencies like heart attack and stroke, so it’s important to check your cholesterol levels regularly.
 Call Summit Primary Care to find out more or book your cholesterol test online today.

 Cholesterol is a type of fat your body needs to aid your digestion and produce vitamin D and hormones.